0918nobita/native-interop/README.md

 # Native Interoperability

-Call a function from a shared library written in C, from C#, F#, OCaml and Racket
+Call a function from a shared library written in C, from C, Rust, OCaml C#, F# and Racket

 ## Supported platform